 1. Increasing the number of repeat customers

 Repeat customers usually spend more than first-time customers.
-Repeat customers may follow brand updates, encouraging them to purchase new products and make regular purchases.
+Converting repeat customers into loyal advocates for your brand can significantly impact your revenue and growth.
+They may follow brand updates, which encourage them to purchase new products and make regular purchases.
 Since repeat customers typically develop a long-term business relationship with a company, they may also spend more money over time than one-time customers.

 2. Accumulating important marketing data